 “Session stylists, including myself, were all slightly excited about using [mousse] at the shows, as they don’t reactivate and go sticky or wet when you use curling tong or hairdryer.”
-Below is the hair Hayes created backstage at Pringle's A/W 17 show…
+Below is the hair Hayes created backstage at Pringle's A/W 17 show.

 Bumble and Bumble's Surf Foam Spray ($31) is a sister product to its iconic Surf Spray.
 The foam creates a beachy look for your hair without the gritty texture of a salt spray or the crunch of a mousse.
-Incredibly lightweight, when you work it through damp hair, you can blow-dry for a windswept finish or rough dry with your hands for breezy, beachy waves.
+Incredibly lightweight, when you work it through damp hair, you can blow-dry for a windswept finish or rough-dry with your hands for breezy, beachy waves.

 If you have fine hair that tends to get overloaded by salt-rich surf sprays and left looking lank, then a mousse is destined to be your go-to.
 “Mousse is great used as a base to plump up the hair before styling,” explains Hayes.
-You see the new generation of mousse doesn’t give that crunch, but it does give hold so it can be used as a blow-dry setting spray to help hold a curl and to add volume.
+You see, the new generation of mousse doesn’t give that crunch, but it does give hold, so it can be used as a blow-dry setting spray to help hold a curl and to add volume.
 “It’s amazingly versatile,” says Hayes.

-And for anyone who struggles to achieve that great natural beach-wave shape, Hayes recommends this styling trick: “One of my favourite techniques at the moment is to apply mousse into damp hair with a touch of oil.
+And for anyone who struggles to achieve that great natural beach-wave shape, Hayes recommends this styling trick: “One of my favorite techniques at the moment is to apply mousse into damp hair with a touch of oil.
 Braid the hair in two and leave to dry.
 Unravel them and you will find non-sticky beachy waves.
-The combination of mousse and oil helps seal the hair shaft protecting it from the elements, like frizz-inducing humidity.”
+The combination of mousse and oil helps seal the hair shaft, protecting it from the elements, like frizz-inducing humidity.”
 We like the sound of that!